 Creating Example Sentences

-For each Intent, you will have to provide a number of Example Sentences.
-To create an Example Sentence, you will need to hover over your Intent, and a small plus sign will appear.
-Click this and insert your Example Sentence.
-Please keep in mind that you should at least have 30 Example Sentences for each Intent.
+Under each Intent, you'll have to add a number of Example Sentences.
+To do so, hover over an Intent and a small plus sign will appear.
+Select this then insert your Example Sentence.

 Testing your AI data